allenkay76/AF_Math/README.md

 # AF_Math
-A simple dll example of a math library exported as a shared dynamical library or DLL.
+A c style header only math library to use in game projects.